AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What is a witch's favorite subject in school?
+What is a vampire's favorite fruit?

-Spelling!
+A blood orange.
 <!-- JOKE-END -->